ITfoxtec/FoxIDs/docs/index.md

 - **Tenant** contain the company, organization, individual etc. security service.
 A tenant contains the tracks.
 - **Track** is a production, QA, test etc. environment.
 Each track contains a [user repository](#user-repository), a unique [certificate](#certificates) and a track contains the up parties and down parties.
-- **Up Party** is a upwards trust / federation or login configuration.
+- **Up-party** is a upwards trust / federation or login configuration.
 Currently support: login (one view with both username and password) and SAML 2.0.
 Future support: OpenID Connect and two step login (two views separating the username and password input).
-- **Down party** is a downward application configuration.
+- **Down-party** is a downward application configuration.
 Currently support: OpenID Connect (secret or PKCE), OAuth 2.0 API and SAML 2.0.

 ![FoxIDs structure](images/structure.svg)